-The types of cells that are more likely to be affected are those in the gastro-intestinal tract and bone marrow.
-However, the healthy cells are better at repairing themselves.
+The types of cells that are more likely to be affected are those in the gastrointestinal tract and bone marrow.
+However, healthy cells are better at repairing themselves.

 What side effects will my pet have?

-We will always aim to give your pet the post appropriate drug for their type of cancer with the least side effects.
+We will always aim to give your pet the most appropriate drug for their type of cancer with the least side effects.

 Luckily, side effects are not as often seen in dogs and cats as in humans.